Foaly/Foaly.github.io/_posts/2019-07-14-sonify-space.md

 Hello again!

-I made a new thing and it turned out quite cool, so I wanted to share some pictures of the build process and the finished result with you :)
+I made a new thing and I think it turned out quite cool, so I wanted to share some pictures of the build process and the finished result with you :)

 ![The finished installation][finished]